-In concert with our current matching campaign, we’re launching a new retrospective series: The Fi Hall Of Fame, featuring refreshed, expanded and updated versions of most popular blogs of all time.
+To celebrate our end-of-year giving campaign (which, here’s a reminder that all donations made to Film Independent before December 31 are 100% tax-deductible) we’re reposting our retrospective series The Fi Hall Of Fame—featuring refreshed, expanded and updated versions of most popular blogs of all time.
 The following piece originally ran in 2015.
 Special thanks to blogger Lorena Alvarado.

 Filmmakers often feel so attached to a song that it becomes a crucial and indispensable element of their story.
 A scene, or even an entire film, can revolve around a single piece of music.
 What many directors don’t realize is that the process of clearing that song can be very difficult and expensive.
 Brooke Wentz, the music supervisor behind Kings Point, Bully and Bill Cunningham New York cleared up some of the confusion and little-known realities of music licensing during a recent Film Independent education event.

 The most important thing to know is that there are two rights to every song.
 There is the person who wrote the song (who holds the publisher rights, aka “sync” rights) and the person who recorded it (who holds the “master” rights).
 To use this piece of music you need permission from both entities.
 You can listen to a song like “All Along the Watchtower” by Jimi Hendrix, but you may not know that the writer is Bob Dylan.
 To determine who owns the rights to songs, the websites ascap.com and bmi.com are extremely helpful.